 Alongside my early modern research I am deeply engaged with the field of adaptation studies and questions of adaptation and appropriation.
-I have published two books on Shakespeare in this context as well as an overview of the field in the Routledge New Critical Idiom series.
-I am on the editorial board of three new journals in this area and consider it to be an exciting and fast-developing wing of English Studies.
+I have published two books on Shakespeare in this context as well as an overview of the field in the Routledge New Critical Idiom series which is currently going into a revised second edition.
+I am on the editorial board of three new journals in this area and consider it to be an exciting and fast-developing area..

 MA (Cambridge) MA, PhD (Warwick) Areas of expertise - seventeenth-century literature and history, including Jonson, Shakespeare, and Caroline Drama; literary and cultural geographies and theories of landscape, space, and place in an early modern context; contemporary adaptations and appropriations in fiction, music, drama and film; women's writing.

 UG Modules taught I have taught a wide range of both literature and drama modules at Nottingham, including core modules in both areas.
 I I regularly supervise undergraduate dissertations on Shakespeare and early modern drama and pioneered a programme of practice-based dissertations for third year students which have involved collaborations with companies in the higher education sector, in theatre and in the heritage industry in Nottingham.

 PG Modules taught At the postgraduate taught level, I have responsibility for modules on early modern literature and drama and also contribute to modules on twentieth-century and contemporary literature and drama.
 I have supervised MA dissertations on subjects as wide-ranging as contemporary poetry and ecology, Milton and the history of reception, Austen and adaptation, and Iain Sinclair's treatment of urban space.